-As part of your research, go to the United Church of Canada's website browse a little and think a little.
+As part of your research, go to the United Church of Canada's website; browse a little and think a little.
 Then talk to others who are already members of a United Church and discover why they joined.
 You might be surprised at the variety of answers you get.
 Members come to this denomination for a great many reasons and usually feel accepted here for just who they are.
 Many are first generation members.
 That's not surprising since the UCC has only been around since 1925 when it was created from Methodist, Presbyterian and Congregationalist roots.
-That ancestry has proved to be a good foundation for spiritual growth for the church as a whole and now, possibly, for you too.
+That ancestry has proven to be good "DNA" for spiritual growth for United Church as a whole and now, possibly, for you too.

 OK — so now you think that the United Church might be a good fit for you.
 Which United Church should you try out?
 The United Church represents the largest Protestant denomination in Canada but that doesn't mean that all the churches in our family have an identical approach to worship.
 You will find quite a variety amongst United Churches even here in London.